 Maltings which has operated in Grantham for the past 56 years have closed.

-The closure cost about £1 million in redundancy payments and a further £2m through non-cash asset impairments.
+The closure cost about £1 million in redundancy payments and a further £2m through non-cash asset impairments

-The Grantham maltings produced around 30,000 tonnes of malt, mostly for traditional UK brewers.
+At their peak, he Grantham maltings produced around 30,000 tonnes of malt, mostly for traditional UK brewers.

 It was the last maltings in a town which once had more than 20, including Lee & Grinlings and Pidcocks.

 Dr Richard Broadbent, president of the company, which trades in Britain as Baird’s Malt, told GM that they had no immediate plans to demolish the iconic building.

 He said although outline planning permission had been approved for housing on the site, this had expired.

 He said: “We are looking at options for repurposing the site after we ceased malting a couple of months ago.

 “As things stand, no decision has been made on what will happen to the site in the long term.